 Droplets are only available in fixed sizes, listed on our Pricing page.
 This allows us to most effectively distribute Droplets across the platform (as well as bring the most competitive prices to our customers).

 However, you can add Block Storage to a Droplet to increase your available disk space.
-Block Storage is currently available in our New York City (NYC1), San Francisco (SFO2), Frankfurt (FRA1), Singapore (SGP1), and Toronto (TOR1) regions, with more regions planned for 2017, like AMS3.
+Block Storage is currently available in our New York City (NYC1 and NYC3), San Francisco (SFO2), Frankfurt (FRA1), Singapore (SGP1), Toronto (TOR1), and Bangalore (BLR1) regions, with more regions planned for 2017, like AMS3.
 Some Droplets in NYC3, however, will be unable to use Block Storage without a migration; if this is the case for your Droplet, you'll see a note on the "Volumes" section of the Droplet page.
 For more details, see our Community tutorial on how to use Block Storage on DigitalOcean.

 - Does DigitalOcean offer "movable" IP addresses for high availability?